Documentation

 No account needed.
 Open the link the host sent you:

-- Allow camera and microphone when asked.
+- Click Join and allow camera and microphone when asked.

-- Use the buttons to toggle Camera / Mic, Flip camera (on phones), or Share screen — pick a window, a whole screen, or a game.
+- Use the buttons to toggle Camera / Mic, Flip camera (on phones), or Share screen: pick a window, a whole screen, or a game.

 Guests who use OBS

-A guest who also runs OBS can send their own OBS content straight to the streamer — no browser tab needed.
+A guest who also runs OBS can send their own OBS content straight to the streamer.
+No browser tab needed.

 - Install the Castalong plugin (the same one the streamer uses).